krd81/T2_A2-API_Server/README.md

 The desks table shows information about desks which users can book.
 There are two columns: `id, available`. `id` accepts String values and would be provided by the particular company, but for this example the format is floor number, area, desk number, e.g. 2A-03 or level 2, zone A, desk 3. `available` accepts Boolean values and acts as a flag.
 There may be a reason for one or more desks to be "unavailable" (e.g. conference, maintenance, damage), so this variable allows admins to change the status and therefore prevent desks from being booked.
 There is a one-to-many relationship between desks and bookings, since one desk can have many bookings, therefore the bookings field acts as a join between the two tables.
 This means within the desks table, each desk has visibility of bookings with which it is associated.

-The bookings table provides all necessary information about a booking via the following columns: `id, week_id, weekday, desk_id, user_id, date_created`. `id` is auto-incremented and is the designated means of identiying a booking. `date_created` is automatically generated using Python's datetime package. `week_id` is an Integer value representing the week number and `weekday` is a String value identifying the day of the week for which the booking has been made.
+The bookings table provides all necessary information about a booking via the following columns: `id, week_id, weekday, desk_id, user_id, date_created`. `id` is auto-incremented and is the designated means of identifying a booking. `date_created` is automatically generated using Python's datetime package. `week_id` is an Integer value representing the week number and `weekday` is a String value identifying the day of the week for which the booking has been made.
 The bookings table has a one-to-one relationship with both the desks and users tables, since each booking has just one desk and one user.
 This relationship is established using foreign keys and allows the bookings table to display the user and desk to which it is associated.

 Setting up the database tables in this way means there is no overlap of information as each table has ownership for only what it needs and links to related tables to access any associated information.